bwu62/stat240-revamp/docs/02-intro-r-rstudio.md

 ### Source window

-Download the [`demo.Rmd`](demo.Rmd) example file and open it; it should automatically open in Rstudio in a new panel in the top left called the source window, which is actually just a basic text editor like Notepad or TextEdit, but with some additional R-aware features (more on this later).
+Download the [`demo.Rmd`](demo.Rmd) example file and open it; it should automagically open in Rstudio in a new panel in the top left called the source window, which is actually just a basic text editor like Notepad or TextEdit, but with some additional R-aware features (more on this later).

 ![](https://i.imgur.com/qFJ3MrS.png)